-38. ROYALTY IN KIND. (a) At the state's option, which may be exercised from time to time upon not less than 90 days' notice to the lessee, the lessee shall deliver all or a portion of the state's royalty oil, gas, or associated substances produced from the leased area in kind.
-Delivery will be on the leased area, unit area, or at a place mutually agreed to by the state and the lessee, and must be delivered to the State of Alaska or to any individual, firm, or corporation designated by the state.
+37. ROYALTY IN KIND. (a) At the option of either or both lessors, which may be exercised by either lessor (without regard to whether the other lessor exercises or does not exercise that option) from time to time upon not less than 90 days' notice to the lessee, the lessee shall deliver all or a portion of that lessor's royalty oil, gas, or associated substances produced from the leased area in kind.
+The maximum share of royalty oil, gas, or associated substances which a lessor shall be entitled to require be delivered to it shall be calculated and determined pursuant to and as provided in subparagraph 8(c) of this lease.
+Delivery will be on the leased area, unit area, or at a place mutually agreed to by a lessor and the lessee, and must be delivered to that lessor or to any individual, firm, or corporation designated by that lessor.